 The TSRA is a Commonwealth statutory authority that provides regional coordination of policies and programs of benefit to Torres Strait Islander and Aboriginal people living in the region.
 This is the only such regional Indige-nous body in Australia.
 The TSRA consists of an elected arm and an administrative arm.
-The elected arm is comprised of 20 elected representatives who are Torres Strait Islander and Aboriginal people living in the Torres Strait region.
+The elected arm is comprised of 20 elected representatives who are Torres Strait Islander and Aboriginal people living in the Torres Strait regioniii.
 The TSRA is administered by a Chief Executive Officer and staff who implement and manage TSRA programs .
 The TSRA Land and Sea Management Unit is the Regional Natural Resource Management (NRM) body for the Torres Strait and delivers the TSRA's Environmental Management Program.

 The TSIRC was established in 2008, in line with the Queensland Government's amalgamation of Community Councils direction.
 The TSIRC is the entity responsible for fulfilling local government service delivery requirements for the 15 Torres Strait outer islands.
-The TSC operates under the Local Government Act 2009 to deliver local government services to the inner islands, including Thursday (Waiben), Horn (Nurupai) and Prince of Wales (Muralug) Islands.
-Torres Shire Council local government boundaries encompass the whole Torres Strait from northern Cape York to the PNG border.
+The TSC also operates under the Local Government Act 1993 to deliver local government services to the inner islands, including Thursday (Waiben), Horn (Nurupai) and Prince of Wales (Muralug) Islands.